 Generally the highest click-through rate will be your winner, but ultimately keep your eye on the conversion rate of each ad as this will tell you which is bringing in the most revenue.
 Once you know, pause or delete the poorer performing copy, create a new copy based on your findings, and rinse and repeat at least monthly.
 Try focusing on different pain points for your audience to learn what receives the best response – for example, a personal trainer might create two ads addressing the perceived lack of time for workouts as well as the intimidation factor of big gyms.

-Google AdWords now provides a number of ad extensions for your campaigns aimed at providing clearer information and calls to action for your potential customers.
+Google AdWords now provides a number of ad extensions for your campaigns aimed at providing clearer information and call to action for your potential customers.
 There are five automated extensions and six manual extensions which you can create and edit yourself.
 The best strategies for your business might include showing your location alongside your ads, adding a call button to make it easy to get in touch, or adding call-outs that highlight your free shipping or long open hours.
 You’ll want to keep an eye on your extension performance and focus on the options that work best for you over time.
 Ad extensions cost nothing to add to your campaign until someone interacts with the relevant button or link.
 Visit http://goo.gl/Y0vbwu to explore the options.

 Adding negative keywords to your AdWords campaigns will help to minimise wasted clicks and impressions, and maximise your exposure to the right audience.
 For example, our personal trainer looking for clients wouldn’t want to show their ad to people searching for ‘personal trainer salaries’ or ‘personal trainer courses’.